kundajelab/atac_dnase_pipelines/bds/README.md

 1) Take a look at HTML report (which contains all STDERR/STDOUT for all jobs in the pipeline).
 It tells you everything about all jobs.
 Find out which step is errorneous.
 Carefully look at messages (STDERR and STDOUT).

 2) Correct errors.
-   2-1) Lack of memory: increase memory for all jobs (e.g. add -mem 20G) or a specific problematic job (e.g. add -mem_macs2 20G).
+   2-1) Lack of memory: increase memory for all jobs (e.g. add -memory 20G) or a specific problematic job (e.g. add -mem_macs2 20G).
    2-2) Timeout: increase walltime for all jobs (e.g. add -wt 24h) or a specific long job (e.g. add -wt_macs2 200h).
                  (Warning!
 Most clusters have limit for walltime.
 Make it as shortest as you can to get your jobs queued quickly.)
    2-3) Wrong input: check all input files are available.